FAQ about the jspsych-psychophysics plugin

 8. The jsPsych.timelineVariable function which specified in a stimulus object does not work properly.

-9. How can I change properties of the stimulus in other functions?
+9. How can I change properties of the stimulus dynamically?

 stimuli when you want to change properties of the stimulus at the begging of the trial.
-See the demos/randomize_show_start_time.html.
+See demos/randomize_show_start_time.html and demos/rsvp.html.

-stim_array when you want to change properties of the stimulus during the trial.
+stim_array when you want to change properties of the stimulus during the trial (e.g. using the event handlers or the requestAnimationFrame methods).
 See the demos/mouse_event.html, the demos/keyboard_event.html, and the demos/draw_two_images_repeatedly.html

 10. What is the avg_frame_time?